 Poinciana is well-located for conveniences like grocery stores, shopping centers, and restaurants.
 It’s also close to several parks and the Lake Worth Pier, where it’s fun to watch surfers navigate the Atlantic waves.
 The Pier is also a great place to stop for lunch or dinner.
 Stop by Benny’s on the Beach for fresh seafood and drink specials.
 Locals settle in on the weekends to sip bloody marys at brunch.

-There are 1,235 attached villas and condos with between 600 and 1,696 square feet in models that are two- and three-bedroom homes.
-Open floor plans, large, walk-in closets, and upgraded appliances and flooring are pretty standard in these homes, which still come with price tags that are less than $200,000.
+There are 1,235 attached villas and condos offering between 600 and 1,696 square feet and two to three bedrooms.
+Open floor plans, walk-in closets, and upgraded appliances and flooring are pretty standard in these homes, which still come with price tags that are less than $200,000.

 From Las Verdes, it’s easy to get to Atlantic Avenue in Delray Beach and all the art, shopping, and galleries that line the street.
 Lois Brezinski has a gallery of coastal and botanical art, which is popular in Southeast Florida.